 While the increased popularity of service blueprints and customer journey maps is an encouraging sign for the proliferation of service design into the mainstream experience design toolbox, the fact remains that by themselves, they aren’t always ideal methods when dealing with senior business stakeholders in the context of overall business discovery and strategy.
 The theory behind systems thinking and an approach to visualize the service ecosystem at a high level should be part of the toolkit of every design strategist.

-Learning the basics of facilitating ecosystem mapping exercises goes a long way towards being able to identify the role and influence a company has in its ecosystem, and pinpoint which key parts of that ecosystem should be given strategic priority (and consequently be journey mapped/blueprinted in detail if those journeys are deemed critical).
-Understanding an organization’s ecosystem is not (just) about visualizing and diagramming it.
-Being able to identify and apply the right lenses to craft a visual representation that tells a compelling story can become a key sense- making tool in your strategic arsenal.
+Learning the basics of facilitating ecosystem mapping exercises goes a long way towards being able to identify the role and influence a company has in its ecosystem, and pinpointing which key parts of that ecosystem should be given strategic priority (and consequently be journey mapped or blueprinted in detail if those journeys are deemed critical).
+Understanding an organization’s ecosystem is not just about visualizing and diagramming it.
+Being able to identify and apply the right lenses to craft a visual representation that tells a compelling story can become a key sense-making tool in your strategic arsenal.

 Core concepts of systems thinking and how it differs from our traditional ways of representing and understanding complexity.
 Framing, boundary setting, and its importance in identifying the scope of an ecosystem.
 The most common types of ecosystems and a methodology for ecosystems mapping.

 Throughout the workshop, a combination of presentation, discussion, and individual and group hands on work will be used to tackle an ecosystem of your choice.
 Participants will work in groups (4-6 per table) towards conceptualizing a service ecosystem map.

 Part I: Theory

 - Future skill-sets, perspective and approaches related to how we design

 - Visual thinking, design thinking, systems thinking and futures thinking

 - Deep dive on systems and systems thinking